-The path of the tornado that struck Howe on Tuesday car.
+The path of the tornado that struck Howe on Tuesday but we've really seen our small Fellowship worked with FUMC to coordinate deliveries of food and drinks and supplies to the work area.

-Volunteer workers, such as Howe Bulldog junior football player Mike Helpenstell, continued to help on Stark Lane.
-"This is my home town.
-I'd do anything I can to keep it together."
-Even middle schoolers such as Tate Harvey was on-site working to help those in need.
-"I think it's important for people to come out and help the community help." said Harvey to KXII.
-Some people think that you can't do as much in small towns - as much as other big towns can do - but we've really seen our small town come together and we've shown you 'Howe' we do it." said Catherine Honaker to KXII.
-Howe Superintendent Kevin Wilson also told the local TV station that it's a testament to the Howe community and that the locals have each other's back.
-Speaking of back, the backbone of the entire situation were the local churches and the Howe Church of Christ in particular.
-FBC Howe cancelled Wednesday night services and took their group to help cleanup and provided Gatorade for workers.
-New Beginning Fellowship worked deliveries of food and drinks and supplies to the work area.
 Kings Trail Cowboy Church set up a "General Store" area near the middle of the disaster area on Stark Lane.
 The shuttle crews of were delivering sandwiches, water and everything that workers and tornado victims might need.
-The majority of the items came from the Howe Church fo Christ who had ladies working full staff trying to prepare meals and take in donated items.
+The majority of the items came from the Howe Church of Christ who had ladies working full staff trying to prepare meals and take in donated items.
 Over 200 and maybe even 300 sack lunches were made both Wednesday and Thursday.
-A representative from the church said that people from all they delivered.
+A representative from the church said that people from all delivered.
 Walmart delivered over the area came to see what was needed to provide the meals.
 Individuals came from Van Alstyne, Tom Bean, Sherman, and elsewhere.
 Some of the people from out of town even stayed and helped make the lunches.
 Of course, the church had no power on Wednesday as did the rest of the city, so Pastor Wallace Rains of New Beginning Fellowship brought a generator to the church across town so that the work could get done.
 The deliveries were organized by Danny Watson and David Savage.
 People brought enough food and the ladies made enough sandwiches that they had too many left over and ended up taking them to the crisis center.
 During the relief efforts, many businesses stepped up and offered to help.
 Lowes donated boxes of tarps for the houses, boards, lumber, hammers, nails, etc. Magni-Fab delivered four dozen work gloves.
-Douglass Distributing brought a truck load of Subway sandwiches and gas cards for the generators.
-Walmart sent two volunteers door-to-door to get a list of immediate needs in which chainsaws, 2-cycle oil for chainsaws, toilet paper, toothbrushes, toothpaste, deodorant, soap, towels, wash cloths and sheets.
+Douglass Distributing brought a truckload of Subway sandwiches and gas cards for the generators.
+Walmart sent two volunteers door-to-door to get a list of immediate needs in which they chainsaws, 2-cycle oil for chainsaws, toilet paper, toothbrushes, toothpaste, deodorant, soap, towels, wash cloths and sheets.
 Tyson Foods is making a contribution along with Walmart to a fundraiser that is in the works for the immediate future.
 Abby's Restaurant will have an \$8 spaghetti dinner that will go towards relief efforts on May 11 from 5 pm - 8 pm.
 T-shirts can also be purchased as a fundraiser.
 FUMC has set up an account that will house the tornado relief funds.
-Howe Tornado 2016
+Volunteer workers, such as Howe Bulldog junior football player Mike Helpenstell, continued to help on Stark Lane.
+"This is my hometown.
+I'd do anything I can to keep it together."
+Even middle schoolers such as Tate Harvey was on-site working to help those in need.
+"I think it's important for people to come out and help the community," said Harvey to KXII.
+Some people think that you can't do as much in small towns - as much as other big towns can do - town come together and we've shown you 'Howe' we do it," said Catherine Honaker to KXII.
+Howe Superintendent Kevin Wilson also told the local TV station that it's a testament to the Howe community and that the locals have each other's back.
+Speaking of back, the backbone of the entire situation were the local churches and the Howe Church of Christ in particular.
+FBC Howe canceled Wednesday night services and took their group to help clean up and provided Gatorade for workers.
+New Beginning Howe Tornado 2016